UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-10/README.md

 #### Goal 1
 Unfortunately, we were not able to test our OakD Lite by using a combination of RGB and AprilTags, so the next logical step would be to do this.
 And more data points, as well as varying the distances that were being tested, instead of just at 50 cm, would have given us even more data to compare the two with.
 #### Goal 2
-Due to the sheer amount of hardware setbacks our team faced, we were not able to get around to using a LIDAR for obstacle avoidance, and that would be a nice upgrade to our robocar
+Due to the sheer amount of hardware setbacks our team faced, we were not able to get around to using a LIDAR for obstacle avoidance, and that would be a nice upgrade to our robocar.
+And also we should be able to combine our two Pis into one, since currently one Pi is responsible for driving and one is responsible for the camera.
 #### Goal 3
 The camera delay is noticeable, so testing what caused this delay would also benefit us.